benfen/kapture/README.md

 ./kapture.sh $NS ; kubectl create -f load-gen.yml -n $NS ; kubectl scale -f load-gen.yml -n $NS --replicas $REPLICAS
 ```

+See the `kube-config/` directory for details of what was created.

 ## What did I just do ?

 You just ran Kapture !
 Kapture is a load generator / application simulator for K8s based on the enterprise development model.